Cost Transfer Procedures on Sponsored Projects

 - The Justification section of the retro request form is very important in explaining the need for the payroll correction and must follow all compliance rules affecting sponsored funds.
 An explanation merely stating that the transfer was made “to correct an error” or “to transfer to correct project” is not sufficient.
 Retros must contain the following information in the Justification section:

-- A detailed description of why the cost transfer is needed and how the error occurred.
+- A detailed description of why the cost transfer is needed and, if applicable, how the error occurred.
 Why does this retro need to be processed?

 - A correlation of the charge to the project to which the transfer is being made.
 Why should this project pay for this expense; how does this charge relate to the scope of the project?